giobi/larastrap5/README.md

 ## Security

-If you discover any security-related issues, please email your-email@example.com instead of using the issue tracker.
+If you discover any security-related issues feel free to open a issue.

 ## License